dlenski/vpn-slice/README.md

 * Fix timing issues
 * IPv6 support?
-* Support OS other than Linux
+* Support OSes other than Linux?